- Home

 - Getting support

 Talking to children about cancer can be daunting, but you are not alone.
 Cancer Council can provide information and support, and can point you in the right direction for specialised assistance.
 This section explains when to seek professional help for a child and lists many support organisations.
-It includes a reading list and glossary to help you explain cancer to younger and older children.
+It includes books to read and a glossary to help you explain cancer to younger and older children

 Learn more about: